Professional Learning

 Here’s a simple idea:

-Then, once a month, share the recognition and gratitude for individual teachers in a meeting or in school-wide communications.
-This idea highlights the positive in your school and shows teachers not only that they’re valued but also why they’re being recognized, which is very powerful.
+Then, once a month, share the recognition and gratitude for individual teachers in a meeting or school-wide communications.
+This idea shows teachers not only that they’re valued but also why they’re being recognized, which is very powerful.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.